 Civil War affluence was soon evident in London's physical appearance.
 The erection of large downtown buildings began again and by the mid-1870 the centre of the city had assumed the shape it retained up until the 1960's.
 The decade of the 1870's also saw lines of new mansions rising along Queens and Grand Avenues, visible reflections of the city's new-found wealth.
 New institutions, such as the London Psychiatric Hospital and St. Joseph's Hospital came into being.
 Huron College was established in 1863 and the University of Western Ontario followed in 1878.

 Local financial institutions were founded simultaneously.
 By 1864, the merchants of the city were rich enough to form their own trust company, the Huron & Erie.
-Life insurance companies followed with the founding of the London Life Insurance Company in 1874.
+Life insurance companies followed with the founding of the The Canada Life Assurance Company in 1874 (formally the London Life Insurance Company).
 The communications of the city were again being extended, both internally and externally.
 The London Street Railway begun in 1873 and the modernization of the bridges began with the construction of the present Blackfriars Bridge in 1875.
 The telephone exchange appeared in 1879.
 Outside the city, the London, Huron & Bruce Railway was constructed to Wingham during 1871 to 1875 and the present Canadian Pacific tracks followed across town a decade later.
 All these were factors which helped to consolidate the hold of the city over the region.

 From this prosperous period, until the end of the century, London grew in size both geographically and demographically.
 Several of London's adjacent suburbs were annexed - London East in 1885, London South in 1890 and London West in 1898.
 Pottersburg, Ealing and Chelsea Green followed in 1912.
 In 1914, on the eve of World War I, London had reached a population of approximately 55,000 people.